Skip to content

 A standard U-100 insulin syringe holds 1 mL (100 units).
 Each tick mark represents 1 unit (0.01 mL).
 When you reconstitute a peptide, the concentration determines how many units equal your desired dose.

-More water means a more dilute solution (easier to measure small doses accurately).
-Less water means a more concentrated solution (fewer units per injection).
-Common reconstitution volumes are 1-3 mL.
+More water means a more dilute solution — easier to measure small doses accurately.
+Less water means higher concentration — fewer units per injection.
+Common reconstitution volumes are 1–3 mL.

 Once reconstituted with bacteriostatic water, most peptides should be refrigerated (2–8°C / 36–46°F) and are typically stable for 4–6 weeks.
 Unreconstituted peptides can be stored frozen for longer periods.